ahbab-zaman/Recommendation-website/README.md

 - 💡 **Add Your Recommendation** – Users can respond to queries with recommendations.
 - 🔍 **Search Functionalities** – Easily find queries and recommendations using the search feature.
 - 🎨 **Change Grid Layout** – Customize the display layout as per user preference.
+  🌙 **Dark Mode Support** – Users can switch between light and dark themes for a better viewing experience.

 ---